ravicm/hello/cheflab.md

 ```rb
 #  dpkg -i chef-server-core_14.0.65-1_amd64.deb
 ```
-Once the installation is done, Run the following command, which reconfigures all the installation
+Once the installation is done, run the following command, which reconfigures all the installation
 ```
 # chef-manage-ctl reconfigure
 ```